oranenj/repmgr/docs/README.md

 For a full list of annotated configuration items, see the file `repmgr.conf.sample`.

-Certain items in the configuration file can be overridden with command line options:
+These parameters in the configuration file can be overridden with command line
+options:

 - `-L/--log-level`
 - `-b/--pg_bindir`